CiscoDevNet/Entity-Health-With-Health-Rules-API/README.md

         De-provisioning

 ### Use Cases
-        * As a Cloud Admin, you have already provisioned cloud connections to AWS leveraging AppD Cloud Connections API to pull metrics data from AWS Services (Load Balancers, Storage, Hosts, Databases)
+        * As a Cloud Admin, you have already provisioned cloud connections to AWS leveraging Cisco Cloud Observability Platform
+        Cloud Connections API to pull metrics data from AWS Services (Load Balancers, Storage, Hosts, Databases)
         * As Infra Ops, set up health rules for AWS EC2 instances to alert on thresholds exceeded for CPU Utilization